input-output-hk/ouroboros-leios/delta_q/README.md

 ## Implementation plan

 The first step is to provide a library for manipulating CDFs, offering all operations required by the theory; the internal representation will be discrete numerical [DONE], with later optimizations for constant parts at the beginning and end of the vector.
+[DONE]

 The second step yields an internal DSL for creating ΔQ expressions and printing them.
 [DONE]